Infanta Mariana Vitória of Braganza: Biography

-Mariana Victoria was born at the Royal Palace of Queluz, near Lisbon.
+Mariana Victoria was born at the Royal Palace of Queluz, near Lisbon, on 16 December 1768.
 She was named after her maternal grandmother, Mariana Victoria of Spain, a daughter of Philip V of Spain.

 Her grandmother Mariana went to Spain in 1777 to discuss an alliance with her brother Charles III of Spain.
-While there, she helped to bring about the marriage of Mariana Victoria and the Spanish king's younger son, Infante Gabriel, her mother's first cousin.
+While there, she helped to arrange the marriage of Mariana Victoria and the Spanish king's younger son, Infante Gabriel.
 They married by proxy on 12 April 1785 at the Ducal Palace of Vila Viçosa.
 The couple met for the first time at the Royal Palace of Aranjuez on 23 May and had another nuptial ceremony.

-The royal couple had three children, of whom two died young.
-At the birth of her last child, Infante Carlos, she and her husband were in residence at Gabriel's private residence, the Casita del Infante at El Escorial.
-While there, Gabriel caught smallpox and died at the Casita aged only 36.
-His wife also succumbed to the illness and died on 2 November; Infante Carlos himself died a week after his mother.
+The royal couple had three children, two of whom died in infancy.
+At the birth of their youngest child, Infante Carlos, Mariana and her husband were residing at Gabriel's private residence, the Casita del Infante at El Escorial.
+Mariana developed a fever following the birth, and red spots soon appeared on her skin.
+She died of smallpox on 2 November 1788.
+Infante Carlos and Infante Gabriel also contracted the disease and died in the weeks that followed.

 Upon her early death, her son Pedro was recognized by his Portuguese grandmother as an infante of Portugal, in addition to his Spanish infantizado from their paternal side.
 The same status was accorded Pedro's only son Sebastian of Portugal and Spain.

-Mariana died in the Casita del Infante at the age of 19.
-She and her husband were the founders of the House of Bourbon-Braganza which subsequently joined the Spanish nobility as dukes of Marchena, Durcal, Hernani and Ansola.
+Mariana and her husband were the founders of the House of Bourbon-Braganza which subsequently joined the Spanish nobility as dukes of Marchena, Durcal, Hernani and Ansola.

 Mariana Victoria was buried at the Royal Monastery of El Escorial with her husband and her two young children.